troclaux/notes/auth.md

 JWTs lifecycle:

 1. user submits login + password
-1. handler makes sql query on database and tries to get the user row
+1. server's handler queries the database to find the user
 1. compare user's hashed password in the database with password in the request
-1. create JWT with user ID and sent it to client
+1. the server generated an access token and a refresh token
+1. the server responds with the access token while storing the refresh token in an http-only cookie
+1. client stores the access token in state or context
+1. when access token expires, client sends refresh token to server to get a new access token (`api/refresh`)
-1. client sends JWT in all future login requests
+1. client sends the access token in the Authorization header in all future requests to the server
 1. on every authenticated request, server validades JWT
 1. eventually JWT expires and the process repeats